AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Giving developers, contractors and partners around the globe direct access to VPC/VNet is the best way to reduce access latency and improve productivity.
 How to make it secure, high performance and manageable are key to the solution.

 Aviatrix user to cloud solution is based on OpenVPN®.
-The feature that customers like the most is `Profile Based Access Control. <http://docs.aviatrix.com/HowTos/openvpn_features.html#authorization>`_

 The solution solves these problems:

  a. **Bastion Station** Bastion Station or Jump Host is a hack and insecure to allow developers to access cloud.
 Not acceptable.